 5.5.2.
 Archival retention period

 For certificate request files:

-- the files and supporting documents are archived for a period of ten years from the date of acceptance of the certificate by the holder / CM. - At the end of the archiving period, the file and supporting documents are destroyed.
+- the files and supporting documents are archived for a period of ten years from the date of acceptance of the certificate by the holder / CM. - · When due, the file and supporting documents are destroyed.